How to Paint a Dark Wood Mirror Frame White Without Stain Bleed-Through

 And voila!
 You now have a beautiful, refreshed mirror frame that looks like a brand-new piece.

-Optional Step: Adding Some Gold
+Optional Step: Adding some gold

 If you're feeling extra fancy, you can add a gold finish to your mirror frame for a touch of glam.
 Use a tape measure to mark off where you want to apply the gold paint.
 Then, using a gold acrylic paint or spray paint, apply the paint to the edge of the frame or other areas you wish to accent.
 Allow the paint to dry completely before removing the painter's tape.

-Hanging the Mirror:
+Hanging the mirror

 We added some picture hooks to the back of the frame that was rated for heavy items as this is a large heavy mirror.
 We decided where we wanted it hung and my husband put some heavy-duty screws into the overmantel to hang the mirror.